298christian/298christian/README.md

 - 👋 Hi, I’m @298christian
 - 👀 I’m interested in all, I like testing new solutions in many fields, node-red, raspebrry, lathe machine and in the kitchen..
 The outcomes are swinging, but ok.
 - 🌱 I’m currently learning node-red in 2 main topics.
 The Javascript is like a mountanin, I hope to win the challenge, sooner or later.
+Sometimes I play a guitar.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me